 N1-M1c or D1‑D2 are metastatic or systemic.
 Cancer cells have reached the lymph nodes (N1‑N3 or D1) or other parts of the body (M1‑M1c or D2).

-In the older I‑IV system, I was equal to A1, II to A2‑B2, III to C1‑C2, and IV to D1‑D2.
+In the older I‑IV system, I is equal to A1, II to A2‑B2, III to C1‑C2, and IV to D1‑D2.

-HOW TO IMPROVE YOUR CHANCES
+IMPROVING YOUR CHANCES

 It helps to know that you are not the only one with this problem, and to meet men who have dealt with it successfully.
 Group members and specialists who speak to the group may provide useful information about treatments and doctors.
 (But be wary of anyone who strongly recommends doing what he did.
 He may really be trying to convince himself that he did the right thing.)

 Exercise and healthful eating habits can slow cancer growth.
 Tumors need calories, so avoid sugars, fats, and alcohol.
 Excess weight may make it harder to treat the prostate, make tumors more aggressive, make PSA levels seem lower, and increase the chances the cancer will return.

 Talk to your family and friends Your cancer worries them too.
 Talking about it will help them deal with it and may help you work out your own feelings.

+Learn as much as you can about prostate cancer and the treatments.
 Study your options carefully, and don’t let anyone pressure you into making a decision before you’ve learned enough.